BlueBrain/basalt/README.md

 ## Pull Requests

-Enable CMake environment variables `Basalt_FORMATTING` and `Basalt_PRECOMMIT` to ensure that your change complies with the coding conventions of this project.
+Enable CMake environment variables `Basalt_FORMATTING` and `Basalt_PRECOMMIT` to ensure that your contribution complies with the coding conventions of this project.

 `cmake -DBasalt_FORMATTING:BOOL=ON -DBasalt_PRECOMMIT:BOOL=ON <path>`

+During the development phase, it is recommended to install basalt in editable mode with pip (see pip install `--editable` option).
+When your contribution is ready and tests pass, then you can execute the `dev/travis-build` script to foresee issues that may happen during the continuous integration process later on.

 Please make sure to execute `dev/check.sh` before submitting a patch in order to:
 * run static analysis of C++ code with